utsabbuet17/utsabbuet17.github.io/_pages/about.md

 I am an incoming Ph.D. student at **Washington University in St. Louis (WashU)**, where I will join **Prof. Mark Anastasio’s Computational Imaging Science Laboratory**.
 My research interests are broadly centered on signal and image processing, computational imaging, medical AI, and machine learning.

-I am particularly interested in designing computational systems that can reliably extract meaningful patterns from complex data.
-My work focuses on combining signal processing principles with machine learning to develop efficient, explainable, and theoretically grounded models.
-I am especially drawn to applications in medical signal and image analysis, privacy-preserving learning, and resource-aware learning systems for sensitive and distributed data.
+My research interests lie in applied machine learning and deep learning for imaging science, with a particular focus on biomedical image analysis, computational imaging, and AI-driven imaging systems.
+I am interested in developing efficient and reliable models that can extract meaningful visual and structural information from complex biomedical data.
+More broadly, I aim to study imaging science from both applied and theoretical perspectives, combining AI-based methods with principled computational models to improve interpretation, reconstruction, and decision-making in medical and scientific imaging.

 ## News and Events